Halford Capital

 What to Avoid

-- Stacking multiple advances.
-Taking a second or third cash advance while the first is still being repaid creates a debt spiral.
-Lenders will see the existing obligations in your bank statements and either decline you or offer worse terms.
+• Stacking multiple advances.
+Taking a second or third advance while the first is still being repaid creates a debt spiral.
+Lenders see those existing obligations in your bank statements and will either decline you or offer worse terms.

-- Ignoring the total cost.
+• Ignoring total cost.
 A low payment amount is not the same as a low cost.
-Always calculate the total repayment amount relative to what you borrowed.
+Always calculate the total repayment relative to what you borrowed.

 The Bottom Line

-Bad credit limits your options but does not eliminate them.
-The key is to match your current profile to the right product, use the capital to grow your business, and steadily improve your financials so better products become available over time.
+Bad credit narrows your options.
+It does not eliminate them.
+The key is matching your current profile to the right product, using the capital to grow, and steadily improving your financials so better products become available.

-Revenue-based financing at a 500 FICO can be a stepping stone.
+Revenue-based financing at a 500 FICO can be a legitimate stepping stone.
 Use it to fill a contract, cover a seasonal gap, or invest in growth.
-Then use the improved cash flow and business credit to qualify for a line of credit, then a term loan, then eventually SBA products at a fraction of the cost.
+Then use the improved cash flow and business credit to qualify for a line of credit, then a term loan, then eventually an SBA loan at a fraction of the cost.

 Halford Capital's initial application uses a soft pull that does not affect your credit score.
-We will show you what you qualify for today and help you understand the path to better options.
+We will show you what you qualify for today and help you map out the path to better options.
 Start your application.